-E. Pira di Chiara Boschis, Barolo DOCG Cannubi, Piemonte, Italy, 2009
+Azienda Agricola E Pira e Figli, Chiara Boschis, Barolo DOCG Cannubi (a village of the Barolo commune), Piemonte, Italy, 2009

 This wine: lot No. L26912 (on front label), varietal nebbiolo, fermented in stainless steel, then matured for 2 years in 30% new lightly toasted 2000 litre French oak, bottled unfiltered, and aged for 1 year before release, so this is a Barolo normale, coated 50mm natural cork closure, 14% abv, BBR, £50.67 (09/13)

 Consumer tasting note: unmistakably nebbiolo, with high acidity and tannins, and warming alcohol.
 Typically pale(ish) garnet in hue, lightly toasty and spicy, with notes of rich red berries and kirsch, black liquorice, cedar, menthol and a delicate floral whiff; full bodied with fresh acidity and strident yet fine grained tannins, with a palate of black cherry and warm liquorice, dried fruit and herbs.
 A food wine.
 A sound long length.

 Drink now – RTD, and will improve over 4-6 years – Wait.
 No need to decant, but there will be sediment, savour a glass over 30 minutes, or decant.